 Today is the 951st anniversary of the Battle of Hastings, when William, Duke of Normandy, won a historic victory against the Anglo-Saxon King Harold Godwinson.
 We take a look at what we're taught about this event, and what we not so familiar with...

-The summer holidays give children the time to rest, recharge and enjoy spending time with friends and family.
-But September is already looming and it's time for young people to start getting back into the learning mind-set once again.
+The summer holidays give children the time to rest, recharge and spend time with their friends.
+But as September looms it's time for young people to start getting back into the learning mind-set once again.

 In honour of our new history publications we’re celebrating all things historical in this blog post!

 With the summer holidays upon us, parents/carers may find themselves at a loss as to how to keep children entertained but also learning.
 Getting into history could be the answer!